-Mould grows where moisture is present for long periods of time.
+Mold grows where moisture is present for long periods of time.
 When the relative humidity level in the bathroom remains above 60 percent due to poor ventilation, the spores that are present in any home will attach to the shower caulking and begin to multiply.
 Mould will feed on wood, soil, cloth or paper.
 Most of these substances are present in the bathroom all the time.
+Take a look at the EPA’s brief guide for mold and moisture in your home.

 Step 1: Protect yourself by wearing the recommended gear listed below.